asciamanna/asciamanna.github.io/talks/slalom-beyond-unit-testing/index.md

 Do you have questions about the talk or TDD in general?
 Or maybe just want to chat?
 The best way to get in touch with me is on twitter.
 Feel free to contact me at ([@asciamanna](https://www.twitter.com/asciamanna)).

 ### PhillyXP
 I am a founder and organizer of the PhillyXP user group.
-I encourage you to join our group [here on meetup](https://www.meetup.com/PhillyXP/) if you want to join us and learn more about XP, Modern Agile, and Lean Software Development.
+I encourage you to join our group [here on meetup](https://www.meetup.com/PhillyXP/) if you are interested to learn more about XP, Modern Agile, and Lean Software Development.